arisuvade/message-spammer/README.md

-# Message Spammer
+# PyBlaster
-Message Spammer is a Python script that allows you to send automated messages to multiple recipients simultaneously.
-The script is designed to simplify the process of sending messages to a large number of people by automating the sending process.
+PyBlaster is a Message Spammer app created in Python that allows you to send automated messages to multiple recipients simultaneously.
+The app is designed to simplify the process of sending messages to people by automating the sending process.

 ## Features
 - Send automated messages simultaneously
+- Has title x tutorial of how to use
-- Customize the message contents and recipients list
+- Customize the message contents
-- Supports Windows and Linux operating systems
+- Customize how many message to send
+- Customize the time delay of messages
+- Switch themes to dark and light mode

 ## Installation
-To use the Message Spammer script, you'll need to install the tk and customtkinter packages.
+To use the PyBlaster app, you'll need to install the tk, customtkinter, pyautogui packages.
 Here's how you can do that:

 1. Install the tk package:
-    - For Windows: `python -m pip install tk`
-    - For Linux:
     - Arch: `sudo pacman -S tk`
     - Debian: `sudo apt-get install python-tk`
     - Fedora: `sudo dnf install tkinter`

 2. Install the customtkinter package:
     - Install the package using pip:
     ```bash
-    pip install customtkinter
+    $ pip install customtkinter
     ```

+3. Install the pyautogui package:
+    - Install the package using pip:
+    ```bash
+    $ pip install pyautogui
+    ```

 ## Usage
-To use the Message Spammer script, follow these steps:
+To use the PyBlaster app, follow these steps:

 1. Open a terminal window and navigate to the directory where you cloned the repository.

-2. Run or install the script with the appropriate command for your operating system:
+2. Run the script:

-    - For Windows: Install the app itself or run the file in your terminal or code editor
-    - For Linux:
     ```bash
+    $ cd pyblaster
     $ cd [VERSION]
     $ ./main.py
     ```

-3. Follow the prompts to customize the message contents and how many the count of message to send.
+3. Follow the prompts to customize the message contents, how many the message to send, and what is the time delay.
+You can also change the theme to dark or light mode.

-4. Press "Send" to send the message to the recipients.
+4. Press "Send" to send the message to the recipient.

 ## License
 This project is licensed under the [MIT License](https://github.com/arisuvade/message-spammer/blob/main/LICENSE).